bdsmlr-development/bdsmlr-updates/README.md

 # bdsmlr-updates
 Updates for community on BDSMLR development

+## May, 5 2021 fixes
+- tags issue is fixed.
+There was a problem with some tags were redirecting to the chat.
+Now the tag functionality is back.
+Possible to click on it and see more content, and the icon near it expect to go to the chat which is currently broken.
+- the bdsmlr blog will be implemented soon
+- fully CI/CD-automated development environment is built for BDSMLR to help us with our patches and goals, this is where we can now test new and old stuff without ruining user experience
+- the issues will be solved faster starting in 2 weeks, as far as we expand the team

 ## April, 13 2021 fixes
 - user profiles pictures are fixed on the main domain bdsmlr.com
 - the link to development updates is on the main page now